Utilizing the 'npx' Command (with examples)

 Explanation:

-• command: The name of the command you want to execute.
+• create-react-app: The name of the package or application we want to run.

 Example output: